-- The Best Mark X Highest Percentage rule will apply to these modules; - Students need 40% for exam admission; - Semester mark and Exam mark contribute highest of 40:60 towards Final mark; - Students with a final mark between 40 49 will be awarded a sup exam; - Semester Mark and Sup Exam Mark will be used to calculate Final Mark using the same highest off rule; - Sup results capped.
+- The Best Mark X Highest Percentage rule will apply to these modules; - Students need 40% for exam admission; - Semester mark and Exam mark contribute highest of 40:60 towards Final mark; - Students with a final mark between 40 49 will be awarded a sup exam; - Semester Mark and Sup Exam Mark will be used to calculate Final Mark using the same highest of rule; - The same rules will apply for the supplementary exams, but the results will be capped.

-The purpose of this module is to provide students with the knowledge and ability to account for advanced transactions and events in broader entities and to be able to prepare the financial reports thereof.
+The purpose of this module is to provide students with the basic knowledge and skills to account for advanced transactions and events and disclose these in the financial reports of profit-oriented entities.
+For each of the various transactions or events, students will understand the relevant accounting principles and apply them to practical scenarios.
+The knowledge and skills gained in this module prepare students for further studies in accounting and entry-level finance or accounting positions.

-Students should be able to do the calculations and prepare the journal entries in accordance within the conceptual foundations of International Financial Reporting Standards (IFRS) and to prepare the financial reporting thereof for the following types of advanced transactions and events:
+- calculate and prepare the journal entries of the following advanced accounting transactions and events and present them in the financial statements of profitorientated entities in accordance with the conceptual foundations of International Financial Reporting Standards (IFRS) revenue; - employee benefits; - income taxes (including deferred tax); - provisions, contingent assets and contingent liabilities; - accounting policies, changes in accounting estimates and prior period errors; - borrowing costs;

-- revenue;

-- share-based payment;

-- deferred tax and Income Tax;

-- provisions, contingent assets and contingent liabilities;

-- accounting policies, changes in accounting estimates and prior period errors;

-- earnings per share;

-- borrowing costs;

 - leases;

 - foreign exchange transactions;

 - financial instruments (hedging);

 - property, plant and equipment;

 - asset impairments;

 - investment property;

-- business combinations:
+- business combinations

 - financial instruments;

-- consolidated financial statements;
+- consolidated financial statements

-- · investments in associates; and
+- investments in associates;

-- investments in joint ventures.
+- investment in joint ventures;

+- advise on the use of other reporting frameworks, and

+- discuss the principles underlying integrated and sustainability reporting.